 There is a reason that Maine sea scallops are a smart seafood choice.
 Sustainably managed and responsibly harvested, scallops are one of the most prized and valuable seafood harvested in Maine.
-Fresh Maine scallops are not only delicious and good for you, but the fisheries are integral to local, state, and regional communities.
-The Maine sea scallop commercial fishery is part of a broader U.S. commercial sea scallop fishery stretching along the Mid-Atlantic coast to the Canadian border.
+Fresh Maine scallops are delicious and good for you, and the fisheries are integral to local, state, and regional communities.
+The Maine sea scallop commercial fishery is part of a broader U.S. commercial sea fishery stretching along the Mid-Atlantic coast to the Canadian border.
 In total, it is the largest wild scallop fishery in the world.

 Scallops are marine bivalves, those familiar two-shell mollusks named for their saucer-shaped, fluted, or scalloped edges.
 The bulk of Maine sea scallop fisheries are small, inshore fisheries operating three miles from the Maine coast.
 They are managed and monitored by the Maine Department of Marine Resources (DMR) and are subjected to gear and seasonal restrictions and rotational closures.
 Offshore sea scallop fisheries, those beyond three miles, are managed by NOAA and the New England Fishery Management Council.
 Maine’s efforts are also underway to culture scallops to ease pressure on inshore wild-caught scallop populations.
 Though only a fraction of the market, the potential for Maine farm-raised scallops is very positive and expanding.